airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 languageC programming language for our examples because it is the most widely used, and because it is the standard for Linux platforms.

-Assembly-Language Functions using the C Calling Convention
+Assembly-Language Functions using the C Calling Convention {#callingwritingassemblyfunctions}
 ----------------------------------------------------------

 You cannot write assembly-language functions without understanding how